Bolo Ta Ra Ra..

 Bolo Ta Ra Ra.. is the 1995 debut album of Punjabi-language Bhangra singer Daler Mehndi.
-The album remains the biggest selling non-film music Indian pop album.
+The album remains the top-selling non-film music Indian pop album.
 The album sold 20 million units, including more than a million in Kerala alone.
+It was released first on 23 January 1995 on cassette and then on 1 September 1995 on audio CD format.